 Web 2.0 describes a shift in the way that people use the World Wide Web, from a static platform where users consume information to a participatory one where users create and share information.
-In a Web 2.0 world, people use the web to interact with each other, to share ideas, and to create new content.
+In a Web 2.0 world, people use the web to interact with each other, share ideas, and create new content.

 One of the key features of Web 2.0 is the use of social media tools, which allow users to share information with each other in a collaborative way.
 Social media tools include blogs, wikis, social networks, and podcasts.

 Another key feature of Web 2.0 is the use of user-generated content.
 This is content that is created by users, rather than by professional content creators.
 User-generated content can take many different forms, including blog posts, videos, and social media updates.

 Web 2.0 is often described as a participatory culture, where users are encouraged to share their thoughts and ideas with each other.
 This participatory culture is made possible by the social media tools that are available on the web.

 Web 2.0 main features

 Some of the main features of Web 2.0 include: